 Each year, UTSU helps over 600 students file their taxes at its annual tax clinic that provides members with FREE 1-on-1 assistance from student volunteers (who have completed Canada Revenue Agency training).
-In response to COVID-19, virtual appointments will be held in-person at the Student Commons, 230 College Street.
+Appointments will be held in-person at the Student Commons, 230 College Street.

 International students need to bring certain documents and information to your appointment.
 See what documents you need here.

-- This year we offered in person and virtual appointments
+- This year we offered appointments entirely in person at our Student Commons building

 - We had a team of 31 tax volunteers and 2 volunteer supervisors who provided filing assistance with 2021 and 2022 taxes

-- Volunteers committed > 600 hours to the clinic
+- Volunteers committed more than 600 hours to the clinic

 - We assisted part-time and full-time undergraduate students, graduate students, and student families

 Documents to have for your appointment (If Applicable):